xivSolutions/Eventbrite.NET/README.md

 I will be experimenting at first, and likely making breaking changes to the original implementation.
 However, according to the project owner, it is no longer being actively maintained, so hopefully I can expand on his original concept and update things a little.

-## Where is the REAL EventBrite.NET project?
+#Looking for the REAL EventBrite.NET project?
+Follow the link below:

 Refer to the [original project homepage](http://penguinboy.github.com/Eventbrite.NET) for more detailed usage information.